terenceochuo/Inventory-and-Supply-chain-management-project/README.md

 - Inventory Turnover Ratio: 23.47
   - This is a very high turnover ratio, meaning inventory is being sold and replaced quickly.
 Strong sign of demand and efficient inventory management.

+- Transportation Cost by Region and Category
+  - Transportation costs are highest in the West region and lowest in the South.

+- Units Sold by Year
+  - Sharp growth trend after 2020 (from ~5K units to nearly 200K in 2024).This indicates strong market expansion and demand increase.

+- Lead Time (Days) by Category
+  - Accessories (16.6 days) have the longest lead time, while Clothing (15.29 days) has the shortest.Small differences, but reducing lead time could improve responsiveness.

+- Backorder by Order Status
+  - 838 fulfilled orders, 248 pending, 114 canceled.Although most orders are fulfilled, the pending and canceled orders highlight potential supply chain bottlenecks or demand-supply mismatches.

+- Inventory Level by Category and Region
+  - Clothing and Electronics have the highest inventory levels across most regions.

+- Accessories hold relatively lower stock compared to others.Suggests stronger demand or stockpiling strategy for Clothing/Electronics.

+### Recommendations
+Here are precise recommendations based on the dashboard findings:
+- Improve Warehouse Utilization – Optimize storage planning or consolidate facilities to reduce underutilization costs.
+- Optimize Transportation Costs – Review routes and supplier contracts, especially in the West region, to cut logistics expenses.
+- Reduce Lead Times – Strengthen supplier relationships and streamline procurement for Accessories and Electronics.
+- Address Backorders – Enhance demand forecasting and inventory planning to reduce pending and canceled orders.
+- Leverage Sales Growth – Align production and inventory strategies with rising demand to sustain growth without stockouts.